jintao-sun/jintao-sun.github.io/index.md

 Welcome to my website.

-I am a Ph.D. student in Economics at Rice University.
+My name is Jintao Sun (孙津韬).
+I am currently a Ph.D. student in Economics at Rice University.
 My research interests are in Market Design, Education, and Industrial Organization.

 [Curriculum Vitae](./curriculum-vitae.html)